Is it safer to fly or drive during the pandemic? - Local News 8

 That includes covering your face when you go through a drive-thru on a road trip and keeping your mask on during a flight.

-Eating and drinking on a plane presents its own challenges when fliers aren’t able to sit six feet from passengers outside their cohort.
+Eating and drinking on a plane presents its own challenges.
+While Schaffner said the eating and drinking itself is low-risk, it’s trickier when fliers aren’t able to sit six feet from passengers outside their cohort.

 “The more you’re around unmasked people, the riskier it gets.
 So maybe you keep your mask on and forgo the drink.
 But you don’t want to get dehydrated,” said Schaffner.